HairyDuck/weekly-menu-card/README.md

 ---

-**Note**: This card requires a compatible menu system API.
+**Note**: This integration requires a compatible menu system API.
 Make sure your menu system supports the required API endpoints.